us-irs/cfdp-py/docs/index.rst

 .. _cfdp:

 ==============================================================
-cfdpy - A library for the CCSDS File Delivery Protocol (CFDP)
+cfdp-py - A library for the CCSDS File Delivery Protocol (CFDP)
 ==============================================================

-The ``cfdpy`` package offers some high-level CCSDS File Delivery Protocol (CFDP) components to perform file transfers according to the `CCSDS Blue Book 727.0-B-5`_.
+The ``cfdp-py`` library offers some high-level CCSDS File Delivery Protocol (CFDP) components to perform file transfers according to the `CCSDS Blue Book 727.0-B-5`_.
 The underlying base packet library used to generate the packets to be sent is the `spacepackets`_ library.